alexholmes/blog/_posts/2013-01-17-awk-with-hadoop-streaming.markdown

     shell$ ./people.awk people.txt

-In MapReduce-land we don't need to join data, so we don't need to run any reducers.
+In MapReduce-land we don't need to join data in this particular example, so we don't need to run any reducers.
 Call your awk script from mappers via [Hadoop Streaming](http://hadoop.apache.org/docs/mapreduce/current/streaming.html) with this command:

     shell$ HADOOP_HOME=/usr/lib/hadoop